SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 A little left field was the option to build Functional Web Apps (FWAs) with Web Components proposed by Simon McDonald.
 Web Components are APIs to different web platforms that help you create custom HTML tags and design your app pages.

-FWAs solve the challenge, as seen by McDonald, that developers face with Dynamic Web Apps (DWAs), JAM (JavaScript, APIs and Markup) stacks and PWAs (Progressive Web Apps).
+FWAs solve the challenge that developers face with Dynamic Web Apps (DWAs), JAM (JavaScript, APIs and Markup) stacks and PWAs (Progressive Web Apps), McDonald said.
 Markup refers to the styling from CSS stylesheets that marks up HTML text blocks helping in layouts and organising chunky blocks of text.

 DWAs consume APIs from external sources, the complex modern system of libraries and tooling services that they bring, result in the constant converting of modern JavaScript code back into vanilla JavaScript that browsers understand.